owncloud/ocis/services/frontend/README.md

 ### datagateway

-The datagateway endpoint, by default `/data`, forwards file up and download requests to the correct CS3 data provider.
+The datagateway endpoint, by default `/data`, forwards file up- and download requests to the correct CS3 data provider.
 OCIS starts a dataprovider as part of the storage-* services.
 The routing happens based on the JWT that was created by a storage provider in response to an `InitiateFileDownload` or `InitiateFileUpload` request.

 ### ocs